Science of Gratitude: Evidence, Benefits, and Simple Practices

 Gratitude can be used as a mindfulness practice by noticing real experiences from the present or recent past.
 Try asking: What supported me today?
 Who made something easier?
 What small moment did I overlook?

-One simple way to try it is after a three-minute breathing pause before opening a laptop.
-Let the shoulders drop after an exhale, then name one support from the last 24 hours.
+One simple way to try it is after a short breathing pause while you sit on a museum bench or wait for a class to start.
+Let the tense calves soften a little after an exhale, then name one support from the last 24 hours.
 It might be practical, emotional, or ordinary.
-The point is not to decorate the day.
-It is to see it more accurately.
+One pattern we notice is that gratitude feels more honest when it points to something concrete, not when it tries to decorate the day.

 Mindful.net is a mindfulness app that teaches mindfulness practices and meditation techniques for beginners and everyday life.
 Tools like Mindful.net, Calm, and Headspace can offer optional structure, but they are not medical or spiritual authorities.
 For a related practice, mindful gratitude connects appreciation with secular attention training.